 2. No glass.
 Don’t bring food or drink in glass.
 There are three kinds of foods people always forget to repackage: pickles, salsa, and jelly.
 We end up with 80-100 pounds of food a week from guests who can’t take their glass containers into the park.
 Luckily it doesn’t go to waste, we donate it to the local food bank.

 3. No alcohol.
 Since we are licensed to sell alcohol, we can’t have you bring in your own.

 4. Ice it well.
 There are two schools of thought on icing your cooler.
 Some folks put their drinks in and then pour ice over the top.
 Some put in a bed of ice, and then top it off.
-While it’s probably one of those half dozen of one and 6 of the other, we’d say two bags of ice are better than one if you want to cool down things quickly.
+While it’s probably one of those “half-dozen of one and 6 of the other” kind of things, we’d say two bags of ice are better than one if you want to cool down things quickly.